-Lakeside Golf Club - Camden is located in the Camden Council Local Government Area, classified in Band 1 by the Casino, Liquor and Gaming Control Authority as part of the Gaming Machines Amendment Act 2008 No 99.
+Lakeside Golf Club - Camden is located in the Camden Council Local Government Area, classified as in a Band 2 LSA of Cobbitty-Leppington in the Council area of Camden.
 The Club is located at 50 Raby Road, Catherine Field, NSW, 2171.
 The Camden Local Government Area is situated in the south west of Sydney approximately 60 kilometres from the Sydney Central Business District.
 The LGA covers a total land area of approximately 200 square kilometers and is bounded by Liverpool City Council in the north, Campbelltown City Council in the east and Wollondilly Shire Council in the south and west.

 In April 2012 due to financial difficulties the Club amalgamated with Western Suburbs League Club (Campbelltown) Ltd. Wests made this decision as it a community based organisation that considers itself the 'Home of Sport' and wanted to ensure that the operation continued to be available in this growing region.
-The Club has undergone significant improvements with Wests spending approximately \$750,000 on the premises.
+The Clubhouse and Golf Course have undergone significant improvements with Wests spending approximately \$2.3M (\$2M on Golf Course renovations and \$300,000).